Merzasphor/MWSE/docs/source/types/tes3dialogueInfo.md

 ### `type`

+*Read-only*.
 The type of the info.

 **Returns**: